 Skip to main content

 DMARCeye Reports give you a full picture of your email authentication health.
 The reports aggregate DMARC aggregate (rua) data from receiving mail servers around the world and present it in a structured, actionable way.
 This guide walks you through every section of the Reports interface so you can quickly understand what is happening with your email and take the right action when something needs attention.
 Select Reports in the left navigation menu.
 You will land on the domain-level summary view.
 From there you can drill down into individual senders and IP addresses.
+At the sender level, the Sender Locations map shows where each sender’s IP addresses are located.
 The breadcrumb at the top of the page always shows your current location:

 • Domain level — domain.com